Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Rousey prefers to maximize nutrient levels instead of minimizing calorie intake, which helps her metabolism burn fat and extra weight.

-Research supports Rousey’s claims, suggesting that high-quality foods should take importance over calorie count [1] and that:
+Harvard School of Public Health research supports Rousey’s claims, suggesting that high-quality foods should take priority over calorie count [1] and that:

 “Total energy expenditure is influenced by age, sex, hormonal, and nutritional status and is related directly to body weight [2].”